lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 32.19 Avoid High **CPU usage**

-Lily code should not perform operate more often than the feature requires.
+Lily code should not perform work more often than the feature requires.

 High **CPU usage** is often caused by: